rdfostrich/article-jws2018-ostrich/content/ingestion.md

 {:#streaming-ingestion}

-Because of the unbounded memory requirements of the [batch ingestion algorithm](#batch-ingestion), we also introduce a more complex streaming ingestion algorithm.
+Because of the unbounded memory requirements of the [batch ingestion algorithm](#batch-ingestion), we introduce a more complex streaming ingestion algorithm.
-It also takes a changeset stream and store as input parameters, with as additional requirement on the stream that its contents must be sorted in SPO-order.
+Just like the batch algorithm, it takes a changeset stream and store as input parameters, with as additional requirement on the stream that its contents must be sorted in SPO-order.
-This is so that the algorithm can assume a consistent order and act as a sort-merge join operation.
+This way the algorithm can assume a consistent order and act as a sort-merge join operation.

 In summary, the algorithm performs a sort-merge join over three streams in SPO-order:
-1) the stream of _input_ changeset elements
+1) the stream of _input_ changeset elements,
 2) the existing _deletions_ over all versions and 3) the existing _additions_ over all versions.
 The algorithm iterates over all streams together, until all of them are finished.